sourabhrustagi/eon-wallet-cursor-android/CONTRIBUTING.md

-# Contributing to AEON Wallet Android
+# Contributing to EON Wallet Android

-Thank you for your interest in contributing to AEON Wallet!
+Thank you for your interest in contributing to EON Wallet!
 This document provides guidelines and instructions for contributing to the project.

 ---